-Assumption College is driven by a simple vision: each student is a full human being, preparing for a full human life.
+Assumption University is driven by a simple vision: each student is a full human being, preparing for a full human life.
 Each person is called to understand themselves, others, and the world and to act in the world excellently.
 And each of us must do this in many ways: as workers, family members, friends, thinkers, and citizens.
 The Honors Program and its faculty aim to prepare each student for a thoughtful, productive, and free life, one in which the student may more excellently recognize the truth and succeed by doing good in community with others.

 Honors Mission and Curriculum